Stalin's Missed Chance: Had the Soviet assault taken place

-It is important to point out, however, that this table ignores powerful German forces positioned north of Ostroleka, who could have interfered with the Soviet plan.
-These included the whole of Army Group North with the Sixteenth Army, the Eighteenth Army, and Fourth Panzer Army, as well as Army Group Centre's Ninth Army and the Third Panzer Army to the North of Lomzha.
+It is important to point out, however, that the table ignores powerful German forces positioned north of Ostroleka, which could have interfered with the Soviet plan.
+They included the whole of Army Group North with the Sixteenth Army, the Eighteenth Army, and Fourth Panzer Army, as well as Army Group Centre's Ninth Army and the Third Panzer Army to the North of Lomzha.

 According to estimations by B. Sokolov, on the basis of Georgy Zhukov's proposal from May 15, 1941, 152 Soviet divisions had to break 100 German divisions as the main attack was provided for the South-Western Front in the direction of Kraków, Katowice.

-Meltyukhov believes that the Western leaders would have approved the Soviet strike, for it was difficult for the United Kingdom to win the war alone and the British had already done everything within their means to convince the Soviets to take a less benevolent attitude towards Germany.
+Meltyukhov believes that the western leaders would have approved the Soviet strike, as it would have been difficult for the British to win the war alone and the British had already done everything within their means to convince the Soviets to take a less benevolent attitude towards Germany.